Inosperma maculatum: Distribution and habitat

 Inosperma maculatum is an ectomycorrhizal species, with a wide ecological range.
 It is found in all biomes from low-lying deciduous woodland to arctic-alpine areas.
 It typically grows on the ground in deciduous (or mixed) woodland, favouring beech.
 It grows best on chalky soil, among leaf litter.
 In North America, it favours sandy soil, clay or moss.
 It is also encountered on pathsides.
 As well as beech, the species has been recorded growing in association with hornbeam, hazel, oak and lime.
 Inocybe maculata f. fulva favours birch, spruce, pine, Populus, willow, (as well as Dryas and Polygonum in alpine regions).
 Mushrooms grow individually or in scattered groups.
 Though widespread in the areas it is found, it is not a common species.
 It is found from western Europe to eastern Asia; and in North America, from where it was first collected in the 1960s.
 Inocybe maculata f. fulva was first identified in France, and has since been found elsewhere in Europe.

 Edibility

-The flesh has a mild taste, and a strong, pungent, fruity smell.
 The mushroom is poisonous, containing muscarine compounds.
 Consumption of the mushroom could lead to a number of physiological effects, including: salivation, lacrimation, urination, defecation, gastrointestinal problems and emesis (vomiting); this array of symptoms is also known by the acronym SLUDGE.
 Other potential effects include a drop in blood pressure, sweating and death due to respiratory failure.